ashishML24/TrademarkIndex/README.md

 To use the model:
 1. Download the model from https://drive.google.com/drive/folders/1MvKQjdUnogc0BTCN3RLNAMNM8Si-THHI?usp=sharing
 2. Copy the model in /model/
-3. Provide the model path to the inference API request call (see below)
+3. Provide the model path when running the container (see below)

 ## How to Run